WiseLibs/better-sqlite3/docs/api.md

 Creates a new database connection.
 If the database file does not exist, it is created.
 This happens synchronously, which means you can start executing queries right away.
 You can create an [in-memory database](https://www.sqlite.org/inmemorydb.html) by passing `":memory:"` as the first argument.

+> In-memory databases can also be created by passing a buffer returned by [`.serialize()`](#serializeoptions---buffer), instead of passing a string as the first argument.

 Various options are accepted:

 - `options.readonly`: open the database connection in readonly mode (default: `false`).